Hat Trick Of Recognition for Firm’s Work On Gender Equality

 Expert Opinion“The recognition we have received this month is something to really celebrate and demonstrates our capability to drive change through inclusion.

 “I’d like to thank everyone in the Irwin Mitchell family who’s engaged with our diversity agenda and networking groups over the years and who continue to help us carry out this important work.”
-Susana Berlevy - Chief People Officer
+Susana Berlevy - Group Chief People Officer

 The recognition comes after decades of work by the firm to improve representation of women at senior levels.